-I’m a PhD student in social psychology at University of Minnesota.
-I study goal pursuit, behavior change, and habit formation.
+I’m a PhD candidate in social psychology at University of Minnesota.
+I study behavior change and persistence.
 Much of my research lies at the interface of theory and practice.
-My work subjects psychological theory to risky tests (in the Meehlian sense).
-Testing theory in complex social circumstances of our daily lives allows for better specification of the conditions under which theoretical constructs fail or flourish.
-To this end, I strive to embed psychological theory into behavior change strategies, programs or interventions (often in a health-related context) with the dual purpose of testing theory and helping people make changes they desire.
-There is much to be gained from a deeper understanding of the active psychological ingredients that produce desired changes.
+I attempt to embed psychological theory into behavior change strategies, programs, or interventions (often in a health-related context) with the dual purpose of testing theory and helping people make changes they desire.
+There is much to be gained from a deeper understanding of the active psychological ingredients that produce desired (lasting) changes.

 On this blog I write about social/health psychology, research methodology, meta-science, open science, and other candid thoughts of the moment.